roemvaar/cs_notes/computer_systems/os.md

 ## Virtualization

 Virtualization of the CPU and memory.
+Turning a single CPU (or small set of them) into a seemingly infinite number of CPUs and thus allowing many programs to seemingly run at once is what we call **virtualizing the CPU**.

 ```
 "Let us take the most basic of resources, the CPU.
 Assume there is one physical CPU in a system (though now there are